The Downton Abbey Cruise is a slightly adapted version of our Classic England Cruise!

 Sunday, Day 1 London to Hampton Court Palace

-Meet the Captain or a crewmember at the Stafford Hotel in London at 3pm for afternoon English Cream Tea, before being transferred at 4pm to the Magna Carta.
-Champagne reception and welcome moored outside Hampton Court, former Tudor Palace of Henry VIII, where we remain overnight.
+Meet a crew member at the Stafford Hotel in London at 3pm for an English Afternoon Tea, before being transferred at 4pm to the Magna Carta.
+On board there will be a Champagne reception and welcome whilst being moored right outside Hampton Court, the former Tudor Palace of Henry VIII, where we remain overnight.
 Dinner aboard.

-This morning we have ample time to really explore Hampton Court Palace, the most fabulous Tudor home of Henry VIII!
-Though used as a Royal home until Victorian times.
+This morning we have ample time to really explore Hampton Court Palace, the most fabulous Tudor home, once belonging to Cardinal Wolsey until acquired by Henry VIII!
 We walk through Henry’s great hall and haunted gallery and see his chapel, still used for worship today and with the finest Tudor ceiling in existence.
-There is much more to see including the stunning privy gardens, the world’s oldest growing grape vine and the famous maze!
-After lunch we enjoy our first cruise, up through Molesey Lock and following the meandering path of the river through Sunbury, Chertsey, and Shepperton to our overnight mooring on Bell Weir Lock at Runnymede.
+There is much more to see including the stunning privy gardens, the oldest growing grape vine and the famous maze!
+After lunch we enjoy our first cruise, up through Molesey Lock and following the meandering path of the river through Sunbury to our overnight mooring on Shepperton Lock.
 Dinner aboard.

-After breakfast we have the option to use the spa facilities of the newly refurbished Runnymede on Thames hotel including pool, sauna and steam room.
-Beauty therapies, massages and other treatments are available but are best booked in advance.
 This morning we cruise to Windsor before enjoying lunch on board.
-Our river journey takes us through Runnymede where King John faced the barons in 1215 and was forced to put his seal on the Magna Carta, the document which was the very first Bill of Rights and from which our vessel takes its name.
+Our river journey takes us through Chertsey, past Penton Hook Marina and Bell Weir Lock through Runnymede where King John faced the barons in 1215 and was forced to put his seal on the Magna Carta, the document which was the very first Bill of Rights and from which our vessel takes its name.
 From the boat we see the Magna Carta memorial and Magna Carta Island where the sealing took place.
 Our afternoon excursion is to Windsor Castle.
 Built by William the Conqueror in 1066 and lived in for over 900 years by the Royal Family.
 This is the largest inhabited castle in the world.
 We explore the State Apartments, See Queen Mary’s Dolls House and St George’s Chapel and enjoy the far-reaching views from its elevated fortress position.
 Dinner aboard.

 Wednesday, Day 4 Windsor to Cliveden